sleeplessval/dotfiles/README.md

                                 /_/
 ```
 ### `starship.toml`
-I use <a href="https://starship.rs/">Starship</a> for my shell prompt.
+I use [Starship](https://starship.rs) for my shell prompt.
 I don't like emoji, though, so I've configured it to use mostly plain text.

 ---